Tarasenko, Sobotka lift Blues over NHL-worst Avalanche

 Sobotka played in the NHL for the first time since April 27, 2014.
 He spent the last three years with Omsk Avangard of the Russian-based Kontinental Hockey League.
 His last NHL goal came on April 6, 2014 as a member of the Blues.

-Sobotka scored at 3:20 of the third period to tie the contest 2-2.
+Sobotka scored at 3:20 of the third period to tie it at 2.
+Vladimir Tarasenko scored the winner 79 seconds later.

+''On the way here, I was thinking (back) to when I played here,'' Sobotka said. ''Everything came back (to me).
+It was a really nice feeling.''

+Sobotka received a large ovation during his first shift and an even bigger applause after his goal.

-Francois Beauchemin and Mikko Rantanen scored for the Avalanche, who closed the season on a 3-12-1 skid.
+Francois Beauchemin also scored for the Avalanche, who closed the season on a 3-12-1 skid.

+''We did a lot of good things, but we had a five-minute lapse that cost us the hockey game,'' Colorado coach Jared Bednar said.
-St. Louis' Jake Allen made 32 saves, and Zach Sanford also scored for the Blues.

-The Blues will be facing the Wild for the second time in three postseasons.
+St. Louis goalie Jake Allen made 32 saves, and Zach Sanford also scored for the Blues, who will be facing the Wild for the second time in three postseasons.
 Minnesota beat St. Louis in six games in a first-round series in 2014-2015.

+''All parts of our game are ready to go,'' Yeo said. ''Our goal is to have a long run.
+You need depth and options and we have that.''

 Calvin Pickard made 24 saves for Colorado.